-The following three items appear only when you set the ${\bf HDA}$ ${\bf Controller}$ item to [Enabled].
+The following item appears only when you set the High Definition Audio item to [Enabled].

 Front Panel Type [HD Audio]

 Allows you to set the front panel audio connector (AAFP) mode to legacy AC'97 or high-definition audio depending on the audio standard that the front panel audio module supports.